Partial Preterism Refuted

 Full preterism takes the extreme position that all of Bible prophecy, including Christ's Second Coming, has already been fulfilled with the destruction of Jerusalem in AD 70.
 This form of preterism is very rare and lacks credible scholarship.
 It is also considered heretical, even by partial preterists.

 Partial preterism is the belief that most of the apocalyptic prophecies in Daniel, Mathew, and Revelation have already been fulfilled in AD 70 with the destruction of Jerusalem by the Romans.
-Partial preterists rely heavily on an allegorical reading of the text and the premise that the New Testament's warnings of judgement applied exclusively to the Jews of Christ's day.
-They further maintain that the reference to the “last days" mentioned in the Bible points to the last days of the Old Testament rather than the last days of the earth.
+Partial preterists rely on an allegorical reading of the text and the premise that the New Testament's warnings of judgement applied exclusively to the Jews of Christ's day.
+They further maintain that the reference to the “last days" mentioned in the Bible points to the closing of the Old Testament era rather than the end of the earth.
 To support their position, much emphasis is placed on the "time texts" in the Gospels and Epistles.
-For example, the passage in Matthew 24:34 that reads “...this generation shall not pass, till all these things be fulfilled”, necessitates [in their mind] the near fulfilment of the prophetic events listed in the previous verses.
-Finally, partial preterism takes the awkward position that there are two Second Comings of Jesus.
-These are represented by the (1) silent and invisible return of Christ for the purpose of judging the Jewish nation (a “judgement coming”) that occurred in AD 70, and (2) the final universal coming of Christ in a physical body on the “Day of the Lord”.
+For example, the passage in Matthew 24:34 that reads “...this generation shall not pass, till all these things be fulfilled”, is used to prove that everything prophesied by Christ in the preceding verses would reach fulfillment before the end of the first century.
+Finally, partial preterism takes the awkward position that there are two "Second Comings" of Jesus.
+These are represented by the (1) spiritual, localized return of Christ for the purpose of judging the Jewish nation (a “judgement coming”), which occurred in AD 70, and (2) the physical and visible universal coming of Christ on the ultimate “Day of the Lord”.

 IS PARTIAL PRETERISM A DANGEROUS HERESY?